A disaster recovery plan provides a structured approach for responding to unplanned incidents that threaten an...

 IT infrastructure, which includes hardware, software, networks, processes and people.
 Protecting your firm's investment in its technology infrastructure -- and your firm's ability to conduct business -- are the key reasons for implementing an IT disaster recovery plan.

-In this guide, you will learn everything you need to know about putting together an IT disaster recovery plan.
-You'll learn step-by-step IT DR plan development and the most important IT disaster recovery planning considerations.
-Read our guide, then download our IT disaster recovery plan template, which can be printed out and customized for your company's unique needs.
+In this article, we cover everything you need to know about putting together an IT disaster recovery plan.
+You'll learn about IT DR plan development and the most important IT disaster recovery planning considerations.
+And you can download our IT disaster recovery plan template, which can be printed and customized for your company's unique needs.

-Assuming you have completed a risk assessment and have identified potential threats to your IT infrastructure, the next step is to determine which infrastructure elements are most important to the performance of your company's business.
-Also assuming that all IT systems and networks are performing normally, your firm ought to be fully viable, competitive and financially solid.
+Once you have completed a risk assessment and identified potential threats to your IT infrastructure, the next step is to determine which infrastructure elements are most important to the performance of your company's business.
+If all IT systems and networks are performing normally, your organization should be fully viable, competitive and financially solid.
 When an incident -- internal or external -- negatively affects the IT infrastructure, the business could be compromised.

-- Develop the contingency planning policy statement.
+- Develop a contingency planning policy statement.
 A formal policy provides the authority and guidance necessary to develop an effective contingency plan.

-- Conduct the business impact analysis (BIA).
-The business impact analysis helps to identify and prioritize critical IT systems and components.
+- Conduct a business impact analysis.
+A BIA helps you identify and prioritize critical IT systems and components.

 - Develop recovery strategies.
 Thorough recovery strategies ensure that the system can be recovered quickly and effectively following a disruption.

 - Develop an IT contingency plan.
 The contingency plan should contain detailed guidance and procedures for restoring a damaged system.

 - Plan testing, training and exercising.
 Testing the plan identifies planning gaps, whereas training prepares recovery personnel for plan activation; both activities improve plan effectiveness and overall agency preparedness.